aspidites/aoc2022/README.md

 By default, this installs to `$HOME/.cabal/bin`.
 If you'd prefer to install to a different location, see the "Using Make" section below.

-### Using Make
+### Using Make (Dynamic)
-You can use the `install` target, which will build an executable and copy it to the local `./bin` directory:
+You can use the `install` target, which will build a dynamically-linked executable and copy it to the local `./bin` directory:
 ```
 make install
 ```